 But did you know that there is a LONG list of things that you DON’T have to do?
 Here are just a few:

-• You don’t have to schedule all core courses to be done every year.
+- You don’t have to complete all core courses every year.

 I could go on — but hopefully you get the point.
-So many things that we’ve heard we HAVE to do are things that we really don’t.
+Many things we’ve been told we have to do are actually things we really don’t need to do.

 But what DO we have to do?
 Aren’t there things that we really shouldn’t neglect?
 Or can we just do whatever we want?
-How can I know for sure that I am doing things right?
+How can I be certain that I am doing things correctly?

-Pssst… lean closer for the high school secret
+Pssst… lean closer for the homeschooling high school secret

 This little bit of research will go a LONG way towards easing your fears about what you really DO need to do to homeschool your teen all the way through to graduation.
 You will be surprised by how empowered you feel after doing this!

-Here’s what to do: go onto some college websites and find out what they require of their applicants.
+Here’s what to do: go to some college websites and find out what they require of their applicants.

 It’s almost too obvious, isn’t it?
 If you want to find out what you need to do to get your child ready for college, then ask the colleges!
 Except you don’t have to get on the phone; most colleges have everything you need to know right on the website.